DanielRiera/estimated-delivery-woocommerce/README.md

 XXXX/12/31,XXXX/01/01,2024/10/02

+## Date Format
+From 1.4.0 version you can change date format

+## Support

-Do you need more options?
+Do you need more options or report a issue?
 [Click here Github](https://github.com/DanielRiera/estimated-delivery-woocommerce/issues)

 == Installation ==